Search All SERC-hosted projects...

 Jan 5 - May 31, 2018

-- 2018 Earth Educators' Rendezvous Travel Stipend Applications due April 1; Posters Accepted until May 15
+- 2018 Earth Educators' Rendezvous Posters Accepted until June 3

 The 2018 Earth Educators' Rendezvous (July 16-20) will provide a unique opportunity to present and discuss your work with an audience of Earth educators.
-The deadline for submitting abstracts and teaching demo proposals has now passed, however posters and share-a-thon proposals will be accepted until the late deadline of May 15.
-Individuals seeking financial support to attend the conference should apply for a travel stipend by April 1.
+The deadline for submitting abstracts and teaching demo proposals has now passed, however the deadline for posters and share-a-thon proposals has been extended to June 3.
+Remember to register before May 1 to receive the early bird rate!

 - David McConnell Publishes Article on InTeGrate in Earth Magazine